 Every NAI hardware bring-up follows the same six conceptual phases, regardless of which operating system runs on the board.
 Recognizing which phase you’re in helps you find the right sub-section below — and the right page to jump to if you get stuck.

-3. Terminal access.
-You open a serial terminal session to the board’s console — TeraTerm on Windows, minicom on Linux, or PuTTY.
+Terminal access.
+For the cross-compile flow, you open a serial terminal session to the board’s console — TeraTerm on Windows, minicom on Linux, or PuTTY.
 NAI’s standard settings (115200 / 8 / None / 1 / None) are in Serial terminal settings.
 The console is how you’ll log in, navigate the filesystem, and watch your app’s output later.
+Onboard Linux x86 boards use the local desktop’s terminal application instead (or SSH from another host); the serial console is optional on those.

-4. File transfer.
-Your built ELF lives on your dev PC.
-You move it onto the board’s filesystem.
-For PetaLinux this is typically WinSCP over SCP/SFTP, or Vitis’s Remote System Explorer if you’re already in the IDE.
-For VxWorks it’s FTP/TFTP; DEOS uses a different model entirely (image-based deploy).
+File transfer.
+This phase applies to the cross-compile (ARM/VxWorks/DEOS) flow only.
+Your built ELF lives on your dev PC and you move it onto the board’s filesystem — for PetaLinux this is typically WinSCP over SCP/SFTP, or Vitis’s Remote System Explorer if you’re already in the IDE; for VxWorks it’s FTP/TFTP; DEOS uses a different model entirely (image-based deploy).
+On onboard Linux x86 boards the build happens on the board, so there is no transfer step.

-5. Execution.
-The transferred file is marked executable and launched.
-On PetaLinux this is chmod 777 then ./your_app.elf.
-The launch step itself lives in Running Applications from Target — this page hands off at the moment your file is on the board and your terminal is open.
+Execution.
+On the cross-compile flow, the transferred file is marked executable and launched — on PetaLinux this is chmod 777 then ./your_app.elf.
+On onboard Linux x86 there is no transfer step and CMake typically already marks the output executable, so you just run ./your_app from where it was built.
+Either way, the launch step itself lives in Running Applications from the Target — this page hands off at the moment your binary is on the board and your terminal is open.

 Tools at a glance